kamilkk00/CS50/README.md

 ---

-### CS50AI
+### CS50 AI

-The **CS50AI** course explores the foundational concepts and algorithms behind modern artificial intelligence.
+The **CS50 AI** course explores the foundational concepts and algorithms behind modern artificial intelligence.
 This course gave me hands-on experience in implementing intelligent systems using Python and libraries like scikit-learn and TensorFlow.
 I worked on topics that power technologies such as game-playing engines, handwriting recognition, and machine translation.

 Key topics covered include: